jlmessenger/json-conditions/README.md

   invalidCondition: {
     and: []
   }
-}); // throws an error, because 'and' must have at least two parameters
+}); // throws an Error, because 'and' must have at least two parameters
 ```

 ## Condition Syntax